-In light of the continuing global pandemic of COVID-19, we have compiled the following guidance for students and families considering studying abroad in spring 2021.
+In light of the continuing global pandemic of COVID-19, we have compiled the following guidance for students and families considering studying abroad in 2021.

 To learn about the university's full response to the pandemic, visit the Lehigh University Coronavirus (COVID-19) Information Center.

-Considerations for Spring 2021 Abroad Programming
+Considerations for Abroad Programming DURING THE COVID-19 PANDEMIC

 Updated September 24, 2020